Visotran/React-Test/README.md

 ## Planned Features
 ### Todo App
-[*] Create a Login and a Register Page
+[x] Create a Login and a Register Page
-[*] Create the backend for Logins and Registrations [*] Expand the database to store users and user-ids for todos [-] Use JWT to secure euch todo list
+[x] Create the backend for Logins and Registrations [x] Expand the database to store users and user-ids for todos [ ] Use JWT to secure euch todo list
-[-] Add a password reset feature
+[ ] Add a password reset feature
-[-] Add a email verification feature
+[ ] Add a email verification feature
-[-] Implement rate limiting
+[ ] Implement rate limiting
+[ ] Cleanup the frontend architecture
+[ ] Cleanup the backend architecture